JWW87/CentralAuth-Docs/docs/admin/dashboard/organization/settings.md

 :::

 - **Default login type**: A dropdown defining the login type when the user receives an authentication email.
-  - **Login link**: a one-time login link the user clicks to log in.
-This is the fastest login type, but less secure.
+  - **One-time code**: the user receives an email with a 5-digit code to enter in the browser.
+This is the most secure login type (recommended and default).
   - **Challenge**: the user will be presented with three numbers and has to click the correct number shown on the screen.
 This is a fast and secure login type.
-  - **One-time code**: the user receives an email with a 5-digit code to enter in the browser.
-This is the most secure login type.
+  - **Login link**: a one-time login link the user clicks to log in.
+This is the fastest login type, but less secure.
 - **Default login method**: A dropdown defining where the user logs in, based on the device that receives the authentication email with a login link.
 This option is only available when the default login type is set to `Login link`.
   - **Local**: the user will be logged in on the device that receives the authentication email.
   - **Remote**: the user will be logged in on the device on which they start the authentication flow.